Awareness Ribbon for Rheumatoid Arthritis, Finally

 Some of the many color-meaning sites have an indigo section, with common themes like these: “The second color from the bottom in a rainbow is indigo.
 A deepened version of the color blue would give you indigo.
 The color indigo means infinity.
 It also symbolizes wisdom, intuition, and self-mastery.
 This color is known to be the bridge between the finite and the infinite.
 The energy of the color blue is multiplied by indigo.”

-The Rheumatoid awareness ribbon is deep indigo representing true awareness and knowledge that is needed for RA, along with a strip of gold like sunlight on the horizon.
+The awareness ribbon for Rheumatoid Arthritis / Rheumatoid Disease is deep indigo representing true awareness and knowledge that is needed for RA, along with a strip of gold like sunlight on the horizon.

 - 1st Rheumatoid Disease Awareness Day – Groundhog Day 2013

 - 20 Replies to Things Not to Say to a Rheumatoid Patient